 Each session is chaired by the President and features 15 philosophers representing a wide variety of philosophical backgrounds.
 Whilst the Society is proud to showcase the best of British philosophy, each programme features speakers invited from abroad.

-The topics covered for the 2015/16 programme include: ancient philosophy, metaphysics, philosophy of mind, philosophy of language, Kantian philosophy, philosophy of action, political philosophy, continental philosophy, ethics, history of philosophy, philosophy of law, epistemology, and the philosophy of science.
+The topics covered for the 2018-19 programme include: ancient philosophy, metaphysics, philosophy of mind, philosophy of language, Kantian philosophy, philosophy of action, political philosophy, continental philosophy, ethics, the philosophy of sex and gender, history of philosophy, and epistemology.

 draft papers & podcasts